 The Intrepid Fallen Heroes Fund raised $45 million for constructing the Center.
 We thank the over 600,000 who contributed to this effort with gifts large and small.

 C.O.P.S (Concerns of Police Survivors)

-Police HeroBracelets.org is proud to be able to support Concerns Of Police Survivors, Inc. with a donation of $2 for each bracelet sold.
+Police HeroBracelets.org is proud to be able to support Concerns Of Police Survivors, Inc. (COPS)! with a donation of $2.00 for each HeroBracelet order placed !